alexandrelombard/akka-sre/akka-sarl/README.md

 Are messages send through their own thread?
 Asynchronous emission and reception ?
 It seems so, messages are put in a message box, and polled in order by the receiving actor.
-An actor is not waiting for the recipient to manage the message, however, I don't think a new thread isn't created to populate the message box (it's possible that if multiples actors are sending a message to a single actor, the synchronization mechanism may pause the actor, this should be checked).
+An actor is not waiting for the recipient to manage the message, however, I don't think a new thread is created to populate the message box (it's possible that if multiples actors are sending a message to a single actor, the synchronization mechanism may pause the actor, this should be checked).

 Are tell() calls equivalent to _emit_?
-Sort of, but they look directed toward a specific agent.
+Sort of, but they look directed toward a specific actor.
+We can then imagine a specific kind of actor (a ContextActor) whose only purpose is to transmit messages to all of its children, then if an actor wants to emit messages to all actors within a context, it will send them to this specific actor.
+Another solution is to use Event Bus.

 Holarchy, inner context and so on?
 An actor is always a child of another actor.

+Changing context?
+If the concept of context is mapped to the actor's hierarchy, it must be possible for an actor to belong to several parents.